amcali/project-online-order/README.md

 Sofia's Pizza is a fictional delivery business in Singapore, that delivers their homemade pizzas to any doorstep in Singapore.
 They focus on having an online platform to open a means to customers to be able to place orders with itemvia their website.
 Due to being a small enterprise, Sofia's Pizza only caters to delivery within in Singapore.

-This project is the representation of Sofia's Pizza's online website acting as their commercial platform to enable users to order from them and pay for their orders online.
-The link to the website is available [here](https://https://sofias-pizza.herokuapp.com)
+This project resembles Sofia's Pizza's online website which serves as their commercial platform to allow users to make and pay for orders online.
+The link to the website is available [here.](https://https://sofias-pizza.herokuapp.com)

 ## UX

-Aside from creating an online presence for the business, the website also allows users to place orders and pay online for them on the basis of having an account.
-Anyone who does not have an account is able to register for one, provided that they create a unique username, and an email address that has not been used before.
+Aside from creating an online presence for the business, the website also allows users to place orders and pay online for them on the condition of having an account.
+Anyone without an account is eligible to register for one, provided that a unique username and an unregistered email address is used to create the account.

 A wireframe of the website may be found [here.](https://github.com/amcali/project-online-order/blob/master/Sofias%20Pizza%20-%20Wireframe.pdf)

-This website is for consumers who are wishing for a slice of homemade pizza, and at the convenience of having it delivered to wherever they are in Singapore.
-To customise to each user's expierience, the website has been set up to require the user to have an account in order to place an order.
+The website's [Landing Page](https://sofias-restaurant.herokuapp.com/home) comprises of a carousel of images and simple content with the intention of using instant visual insight to what is Sofia's Pizza.
+Further information about the website and its features is available on the [About Page.](https://sofias-restaurant.herokuapp.com/home/about)

-Initially upon the landing page, the carousel gives visual insight as to what the website is about.
-Further information about the website and its features are provided in the about page.
+####
 Users who have an account and are authorised upon login will have access to different pages.

 An unregistered user or a user who is not logged into their account will have access to the following pages: